jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/eighth-month/MinutesForMeetingForWorshipForBusiness.rst

    a.
 Finance Committee

-      `Sarah`_ has been analyzing utilities were increasing but `Ann`- checking accounting is increasing and good metric for guaging the if we can live within in our means.
+      `Sarah`_ has been analyzing utilities were increasing but `Ann`- checking accounting is increasing and good metric for gauging the if we can live within in our means.
 The Roofer was paid last week $752.32 instead of a
       $1,000. `Ann`_ is waiting for answer from the roofer if Ann bought a mail box.
 We have already paid for the post office box until December but